thedistromaker/chatserver/README.md

 # chatserver
 ChatServer written in C and shell.
+Compile with gcc -Wall -pthread -Os